SHUBHAMCHANDRODAYA/INFO-5940-Codespace/ref-log.md

 ## GenAI usage
-For syntax usages and formatting
+For syntax usages, formatting and UI/CSS

 ---